varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 **Solutions**:

 **Solution 1: Identify the "anchor"**
-- ✅ When switching Em to D: Your middle finger barely moves! (stays on 2nd fret area)
+- âœ… When switching Em to D: Your middle finger barely moves! (stays on 2nd fret area)
-- ✅ Use this as an anchor - keep that finger down while other fingers move
+- âœ… Use this as an anchor - keep that finger down while other fingers move
-- ✅ This makes the switch much faster
+- âœ… This makes the switch much faster

 **Solution 2: Visualize before moving**
-- ✅ While playing Em, look at your fingers
+- âœ… While playing Em, look at your fingers
-- ✅ Picture where they need to go for D
+- âœ… Picture where they need to go for D
-- ✅ Then move them all at once (not one at a time)
+- âœ… Then move them all at once (not one at a time)
-- ✅ Mental preparation speeds up physical movement
+- âœ… Mental preparation speeds up physical movement

 **Solution 3: Chunk the movement**
-- ✅ Think of the switch as ONE movement, not three separate finger movements
+- âœ… Think of the switch as ONE movement, not three separate finger movements
-- ✅ Your brain learns to move all fingers together as a unit
+- âœ… Your brain learns to move all fingers together as a unit
-- ✅ This comes with repetition
+- âœ… This comes with repetition

 **Solution 4: Slow motion practice**
-- ✅ Do the switch in extreme slow motion 10 times
+- âœ… Do the switch in extreme slow motion 10 times
-- ✅ Watch each finger's path
+- âœ… Watch each finger's path
-- ✅ Notice any inefficient movements
+- âœ… Notice any inefficient movements
-- ✅ Optimize the motion
+- âœ… Optimize the motion
-- ✅ Then gradually speed up
+- âœ… Then gradually speed up

 **Solution 5: The one-minute changes**
-- ✅ Set timer for 1 minute
+- âœ… Set timer for 1 minute
-- ✅ Switch back and forth between the two chords
+- âœ… Switch back and forth between the two chords
-- ✅ Count your clean switches
+- âœ… Count your clean switches
-- ✅ Do this daily - your speed will double quickly
+- âœ… Do this daily - your speed will double quickly

 ---